negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

 - item Brush System:

 For materials that are sticky or difficult to remove, a brush system can be implemented.
 This system uses either manual or powered brushes positioned under the belt to sweep away clinging materials from the belt surface.
-It's an effective solution for maintaining cleanliness and preventing material buildup.
+It's an effective solution for maintaining cleanliness and preventing material buildup.[6]

 **Figure 5.2**: Brush System.